dolittle-entropy/aggregate_merging/doc/article.md

 The wrinkle here is that the existing system may be in a state inconsistent with the defined data-invariant.
 In other words, we may have orders without customers, or customers with many placeable orders.
 It is up to us to now decide how to handle these inconsistencies.
 But that is a topic for another time.

-## Summary

-By explictly retiring an aggregate-root and storing its state when retiring we can seemlesely assume its responsibilities in another aggregate-root.
-This is done by introducing two new events and two reactions.